ClimateMind/climatemind-backend/README.md

 4. Find the URL that appears in the terminal and go to it in your internet browser.

     Example: "Dash is running on http://127.0.0.1:8050/" appears in the terminal, so go to http://127.0.0.1:8050/ in your internet browser.
-    SPECIAL NOTE: Sometimes the terminal says 'Running on http://0.0.0.0:5000' and that url does not work in the browser.
-If this happens, try going to "http://127.0.0.1:5000" instead.
+    **_SPECIAL NOTE_**: _Sometimes the terminal says 'Running on http://0.0.0.0:5000' and that url does not work in the browser.
+If this happens, try going to "http://127.0.0.1:5000" instead._

 5. Use the visualization dashboard in your internet browser.